 Members of Congress will have lots of time in the spotlight making charges, levelling accusations, and defending our identities.
 It will sound good but won’t amount to much.
 Your data will still be gone, possibly being purchased and abused as you read this.
 The truth is there isn’t much that can be done to prevent this sort of thing from happening.
 There is too much information out there and it boils down to a battle of smarts between data protectors and information thieves.

 Perhaps you can find comfort knowing that there is profit to be had from your loss.
 Putting a freeze on your credit costs you money to protect information you never asked these companies to collect.
 Credit monitoring agencies will rake in the dollars.
-Lawyers will file lawsuits and hope for that penultimate class action filing.
+Lawyers will file lawsuits and hope for that once in a lifetime class action filing.
 Last but not least are the identity thieves who helped spur all this profit-making in the first place.

 While all this is going on our lawmakers will talk, and talk, and talk.
 They got a break.
 This is a big opportunity for them.
 After all, doing nothing and making it look like something is what they are best at.